Workiva/go-hystrimp/README.md

 [![][license img]][license]
 [![][travis img]][travis]

-[Hystrix](https://github.com/Netflix/Hystrix) is an innovative project from Netflix that aims to make interactions with external dependencies robust.
-It forces one to answer important questions such as:
+Hystrimp is a Go implementation of [Hystrix](https://github.com/Netflix/Hystrix), an innovative project from Netflix.

 # What Problem Does It Solve?
 Hystrimp/Hystrix provide robustness and resilience in systems with external dependencies, particularly distributed systems (see [this excellent introduction](https://github.com/Netflix/Hystrix/wiki#what-problem-does-hystrix-solve)).
 Because the reality of distributed systems is complex, one should *never* interact with a remote API as if it were composed of local functions.
 Instead, one should consider important questions such as: